wildintellect/blog/_drafts/postgressize.md

+---
+date: '0000-00-00'
+layout: post
-# How big was that database?
+title: 'How big was that database?'
+---

 Database servers are great, but there's a lot of magic in there sometimes and it can be hard to figure just how much storage is being taken up by what database and which tables.

-A nice little hint on how to check the size of the whole or parts of you database server (Postgres): <a href="http://feeding.cloud.geek.nz/2009/02/finding-size-of-postgres-database-on.html" class="ext-link"> http://feeding.cloud.geek.nz/2009/02/finding-size-of-postgres-database-on.html</a>
+A nice little hint on how to check the size of the whole or parts of you database server (Postgres):
+<a href="http://feeding.cloud.geek.nz/2009/02/finding-size-of-postgres-database-on.html" class="ext-link"> http://feeding.cloud.geek.nz/2009/02/finding-size-of-postgres-database-on.html</a>

 Or for the lazy